If you want to pay large sums of money abroad in the EU, for example when buying a car, there are a few rules you need to follow.

 Higher amounts must be paid by bank transfer, bank card or cheque.

 There is no cash limit for car purchases.
-However, a change in the law is already being discussed in Greece.

 Consumers can pay in cash without restriction.